peter88213/dtd2rst/README.md

 # dtd2rst

-Generate a framework of rst pages for a DTD documentation.
+Generate a framework of reStructured Text pages for a DTD documentation.

 ![Screenshot](docs/Screenshots/screen01.png)